miklevin/MikeAtEleven.com/index.md

 Adi talked with Nat and me about that yesterday, your inner voice, where it comes from, whether you can turn it on and off and control it, and its function.
-As a compulsive journaler and advocate of the observation game, my heart sung for joy that she initiated that topic.
+As a compulsive journaler and advocate of the observation game, my heart sung for joy that they initiated that topic.
 It's the early stages of super-smartness.

 The "upper brain" (prefrontal neo cortex and all that) processes information